 - Increase customer retention and build brand loyalty

-- Provide scalable models for business growth
+- Provide scalable sales strategies plan for business growth

 - Create opportunities for collaboration and shared revenue